kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

    - paste the screenshot in an email to Kerrie Geil

 ## On the Ceres HPC

-1) Request a project directory on Ceres if you don't already have one.
+**1) Request a project directory on Ceres if you don't already have one**

   You will need a project directory to successfully run the workshop materials due to the space limitations of Ceres home directories.
 If you already have a project directory, proceed to step 2- you can run the workshop materials from any existing project directory with approximately 20GB of free space.

   If you do not have a project directory yet, request one using the [project directory request form](https://scinet.usda.gov/support/request-storage). eAuth is required to access the form.
 If you do not have eAuth credentials (i.e. you don't have a USDA PIV or CAC card) you will need to ask your USDA sponsor to complete the project directory request for you.
+Do this quickly since the approval process can take a week or more.
+Make sure to state on the request form that you need the directory by 10/16 to participate in a workshop.

   The other option is to ask the Virutal Research Support Core to temporarily increase your home directory quota from 5GB to 20GB.
 You can make this request by emailing scinet_vrsc@usda.gov.
 Make sure to tell them that the extra home directory space is needed to participate in a SCINet training event and define the time period for which you need the extra space.

-2) Log into the Ceres HPC using JupyterHub.
+**2) Log into the Ceres HPC using JupyterHub**
   - Go to [https://jupyterhub.scinet.usda.gov/](https://jupyterhub.scinet.usda.gov/)
   - Use your SCINet credentials to log in.
     - Username: firstname.lastname